stonemjs/docs/src/docs/configuration.md

 ```
 :::

-## Explicit
+## Imperative

-Explicit configurations provide fine-grained control and are managed in files within the `config` directory.
-By default, this directory does not exist, as Stone.js uses implicit configurations.
+Imperative configurations provide fine-grained control and are managed in files within the `app/config` directory.
+By default, this directory does not exist, as Stone.js uses declarative configurations.

 ### Exporting Configurations

 Configurations are exported per library via the command:

 ```sh
 npm run export <library-name>
 ```

 For example, to export core application configurations:

 ```sh
 npm run export @stone-js/core
 ```

-This creates configuration files in the `config` directory, ready for customization.
+This creates configuration files in the `app/config` directory, ready for customization.

 ## Configuration Priority

-Implicit configurations can be overridden by explicit configurations.
+Declarative configurations can be overridden by imperative configurations.
 For example:

 ```js
 @StoneApp({ name: 'MyApp' })
 ```

 Can be overridden by:

 ::: code-tabs#js